 Challenge 2 - Evolving with Technological advances

-In addition, cloud computing also reduces the cost of doing business, streamline their services and capital requirements by allowing users to pay only for what they use instead of buying expensive equipment upfront which may not be always used.
+In addition, cloud computing also reduces the cost of doing business and streamlines services and capital requirements by allowing users to pay only for what they use instead of buying expensive equipment upfront, which may only sometimes be used.

 Challenge 3 - Finding New Customers and Suppliers

-Part of the problem lies with the fact that most SMEs aren’t well connected with each other or industry experts in their field, making it difficult for them to source opportunities and to know if and when they should take them.
+Part of the problem is that most SMEs aren’t well connected with each other or industry experts in their field, making it difficult for them to source opportunities and know if and when they should take them.

 Challenge 4 - The Digital Skills Shortage

-According to the Lloyds Bank UK Digital Index 2021, an estimated 55% of UK businesses have all six the digital skills that are deemed essential.
-There is no doubt that smaller companies, especially outside London, are finding it increasingly difficult to find new staff with the right mix of digital skills.
+According to the Lloyds Bank UK Digital Index 2021, an estimated 55% of UK businesses have all six of the digital skills that are deemed essential.
+It is clear that smaller companies, especially outside London, are finding it increasingly more challenging to find new staff with the right mix of digital skills.

 Challenge 5 - Exporting